-Characteristics of the Activity-Based Approach
+3.1 Characteristics of the Activity-based Approach

-The activity approach has been characterized by and benefited from a high degree of self-reflection, with significant discourse on not only what constitutes the activity approach but whether is a body of work with a sufficiently strong common philosophy to be deemed an "approach".
+Proponents of the activity approach have been characterized by and benefited from a high degree of selfreflection, with significant discourse on not only what constitutes the activity approach but whether is a body of work with a sufficiently strong common philosophy to be deemed an "approach".
 This doubt came part and parcel with the diversity of theoretical, methodological, and empirical approaches employed.
 Holistic conceptual frameworks usually devolved to reductionist methodologies, adding little to what might be considered a theory of activity demand.
 But this profusion of concepts and methods merely reflected the exceedingly comprehensive target of attempting to understand the complex phenomena that is travel behavior.

-Several interrelated themes characterize activity-based approaches; methods and models generally reflect one or more of these themes.
+Several interrelated themes characterize ABAs, and methods and models generally reflect one or more of these themes.

-- 1. travel is derived from the demand for activity participation - 2. sequences or patterns of behavior, and not individual trips, are the relevant unit of analysis - 3. household and other social structures influence travel and activity behavior - 4. spatial, temporal, transportation, and interpersonal interdependencies constrain activity/travel behavior - 5. activity-based approaches reflect the scheduling of activities in time and space
+- (1) travel is derived from the demand for activity participation; - (2) sequences or patterns of behavior, and not individual trips, are the relevant unit of analysis; - (3) household and other social structures influence travel and activity behavior; - (4) spatial, temporal, transportation, and interpersonal interdependencies constrain both activity and travel behavior; and - (5) activity-based approaches reflect the scheduling of activities in time and space.

-The activity-based approach takes as the basic unit of analysis the travel/activity pattern, defined as the revealed pattern of behavior represented by travel and activities (both in-home and non-home) over a specified time period (often a single day).
-These travel/activity patterns are referred to as household activity patterns and arise via the scheduling and execution of household activity programs.
+The ABA takes as the basic unit of analysis the travel-activity pattern, defined as the revealed pattern of behavior represented by travel and activities (both in-home and non-home) over a specified time period (often a single day).
+These travel-activity patterns are referred to as household activity patterns and arise via the scheduling and execution of household activity programs.
 Individual activity programs result from some decision process which is assumed to allocate responsibilities in a manner consistent with a range of environmental, transportation, and household constraints.
-Activity programs are taken as an agenda for participation, or an individual's plan for travel and activity participation which after activity scheduling results in an individual (daily) activity pattern.
-Some activity-based models use tours (or, equivalently, trip chains) as the basic unit of analysis, an approach which reflects some but not all of the basic tenets of the approach (note that many full pattern approaches essentially represent patterns as bundles of tours).
+Activity programs are taken as an agenda for participation, or an individual's plan for travel and activity-based models use tours (or, equivalently, trip chains) as the basic unit of analysis, an approach which reflects some, but not all, of the basic tenets of the approach (note that some full pattern approaches essentially represent patterns as bundles of tours).

-Theory and Conceptual Frameworks
+3.2 Theory and Conceptual Frameworks

-The criticism that the activity approach lacks a solid theoretical basis is akin to drawing a similar conclusion regarding the weather or the stock market, and reflects a lack of understanding of the incredible complexity of such phenomena, despite the universality which is also characteristic.
+The criticism that the activity approach lacks a solid theoretical basis is akin to drawing a similar conclusion regarding the weather or the stock market, and reflects a lack of understanding of the incredible complexity of such phenomena, despite the universality that is also characteristic.
 While models are abstractions of reality, the reality in this instance is no less than daily human behavior, replete with all its vagaries.
 While attempting to understand such complex behavior is a valid endeavor, this statement of course begs the question of whether such a level of model complexity is necessary to fulfill the institutional goals of travel forecasting and policy analysis.
-At this point, it is only possible to conclude that the current level of abstraction evident in the 4SM is clearly insufficient, and that some enhancement, and probably a significant enhancement of the abstraction is required.
+At this point, it is only possible to conclude that the current level of abstraction evident in the FSM is clearly insufficient, and that some enhancement, and probably a significant enhancement of the abstraction, is required.